- Home

 Criteria for inclusion of a subject

-1. Curriculum or government goals:
+1. Curriculum or government goals

-i.
-Scholarship subjects meet government goals about the future direction of the country
+C. Scholarship subjects meet government goals about the future direction of the country

-2. Subject maturity:
+2. Subject maturity

-ii. there are writers and markers available of sufficient calibre and experience in this subject to produce quality assessment for students at the appropriate level
+B. there are writers and markers available of sufficient calibre and experience in this subject to produce quality assessment for students at the appropriate level

-iii. there is an appropriate tertiary path for Scholarship students in this subject
+C. there is an appropriate tertiary path for Scholarship students in this subject

-3. Practical aspects:
+3. Practical aspects

-i. there are sufficient candidates to make the most efficient and effective use of resources
+A. sufficient candidates to make the most efficient and effective use of resources